SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 For example, if the presenter's voice is too quiet, it can be improved by increasing the gain of the audio clip.
 Vice versa if the dialogue/music is too loud, the audio levels would need to be lowered to reduce peaking.

-Feedback example: "Adam sounds really soft here."
+Feedback example: "0:22, Adam's audio sounds soft because the microphone was far from his mouth, can you fix that problem?"

 ### 18. Audio - Clarity